tsrivishnu/tsrivishnu.github.io/_posts/2022-01-19-overcoming-challenges-with-jsbundling-rails-with-webpack-5-on-production.md

 Webpack entrypoint files are under `app/javascript/entrypoints` directory.
 Webpack bundles these files and other chunks or asset files (JS, CSS, images etc.) and places them in `app/assets/builds/` directory.
-Rails' Asset pipeline picks them from this directory and compiles them when `rake assets:precompile` is run.
+Rails' Asset pipeline (Sprockets) picks them from this directory and compiles them when `rake assets:precompile` is run.

 Generally, the entrypoints bundled by Webpack are bundled without any digest appended in the filename.